-More and more brides-to-be are ditching a once sacred wedding day tradition — wearing a veil on their wedding day.
+More and more brides-to-be are ditching a once-sacred wedding day tradition: wearing a veil on their wedding day.
 So, is wearing a veil right for you?
 First, let's look back at how this accessory came to be an integral part of the bridal ensemble.

 Many modern brides have traded in wearing a veil for wearing a flower crown or jeweled hair accessory instead, doing something that fits in better with the overall vibe and theme of their wedding.
-Plus, the benefit of these options, is that they won't blow in your face when you walk down the aisle or even rub against your make-up right before you're about to kiss your groom — sticky lipgloss and tulle are not a match made in heaven.
+Plus, the benefit of these options is that they won't blow in your face when you walk down the aisle or even rub against your make-up right before you're about to kiss your groom; sticky lipgloss and tulle are not a match made in heaven.

-Jen Glantz is a "Professional Bridesmaid" and the founder of Bridesmaid for Hire.
-She's the author of All My Friends Are Engaged and frequently wears old bridesmaid dresses to the grocery store and on first dates.
+Jen Glantz is a "professional bridesmaid" and the founder of Bridesmaid for Hire.
+She's the author of All My Friends Are Engaged and frequently wears old bridesmaids' dresses to the grocery store and on first dates.